Western world: Introduction

 In ancient Greece and Rome, individuals identified primarily as subjects of states, city-states, or empires, rather than as members of Western civilization.
 The distinct identification of Western civilization began to crystallize with the rise of Christianity during the Late Roman Empire.
 In this period, peoples in Europe started to perceive themselves as part of a unique civilization, differentiating from others like Islam, giving rise to the concept of Western civilization.
 By the 15th century, Renaissance intellectuals solidified this concept, associating Western civilization not only with Christianity but also with the intellectual and political achievements of the ancient Greeks and Romans.

 Historians, such as Carroll Quigley in "The Evolution of Civilizations", contend that Western civilization was born around AD 500, after the fall of the Western Roman Empire, leaving a vacuum for new ideas to flourish that were impossible in Classical societies.
 In either view, between the fall of the Western Roman Empire and the Renaissance, the West (or those regions that would later become the heartland of the culturally "western sphere") experienced a period of decline, and then readaptation, reorientation and considerable renewed material, technological and political development.
 Classical culture of the ancient Western world was partly preserved during this period due to the survival of the Eastern Roman Empire and the introduction of the Catholic Church; it was also greatly expanded by the Arab importation of both the Ancient Greco-Roman and new technology through the Arabs from India and China to Europe.

 Christopher Columbus arrives at the New World.

 Since the Renaissance, the West evolved beyond the influence of the ancient Greeks and Romans and the Islamic world, due to the successful Second Agricultural, Commercial, Scientific, and Industrial revolutions (propellers of modern banking concepts).
 The West rose further with the 18th century's Age of Enlightenment and through the Age of Exploration's expansion of peoples of European empires in the 18th and 19th centuries, particularly the globe-spanning colonial empires of Western Europe.
 Numerous times, this expansion was accompanied by Catholic missionaries, who attempted to proselytize Christianity.

 In the modern era, Western culture has undergone further transformation through the Renaissance, Ages of Discovery and Enlightenment, and the Industrial and Scientific Revolutions.
 The widespread influence of Western culture extended globally through imperialism, colonialism, and Christianization by Western powers from the 15th to 20th centuries.
 This influence persists through the exportation of mass culture, a phenomenon often referred to as Westernization.

-There was debate among some in the 1960s as to whether Latin America as a whole is in a category of its own.
+Even though the various national cultures of Latin America share a common Western cultural basis originating in Spain and Portugal, there was debate among some in the 1960s as to whether Latin America as a whole is in a category of its own.
+This is mostly due to the various cultural influences that Latin American cultures have received from Indigenous peoples of the Americas, as well as African peoples, not unlike other American postcolonial cultures such as the USA and Canada, which are nonetheless usually grouped as a part of Western Civilization.